GfSE/SAF-Specification/stereotypes.md

 realizes concept Non-functional Requirement

-Non-functional requirements specify the quality of the functions or non-functional requests like legal conformance.
+Non-functional Requirements specify the quality of the functions or non-functional requests like legal conformance.
 ## SAF_SystemOfInterestConcern
 ### Documentation